k636174/website/contents/docs/install/16.01/en/index.md

 > ** WARNING **
 > You should do the following steps after you understand the security risk.

-You can confirm the current SELinux status as follows
+You can confirm the current SELinux status as follows:

     # getenforce
     Enforcing

 If 'Enforcing' is replied, it is enabled.
-And you can disable it as follows
+And you can disable it as follows:

     # setenforce 0
     # getenforce